-On October 23, 2020, the Company issued 11,500,000 subordinate voting shares at a price of C\$3.55 per share for total gross proceeds of approximately C\$40.8 million (~USD\$31.1 million), and total net proceeds of C\$38.6 million (~USD\$29.4 million).
 On January 7, 2021, the Company closed on an overnight marketed offering for an aggregate of 6,210,000 subordinate voting shares at a price of C\$6.50 per share for total gross proceeds of C\$40.4 million, and total net proceeds of C\$37.8 million (\$29.8 million).
 On February 12, 2021, the Company closed on an overnight marketed offering for an aggregate 7,475,000 subordinate voting shares at a price of C\$10.00 per share for total gross proceeds of C\$74.8 million and total net proceeds of C\$70.9 million (\$55.9 million).
 These offerings included the full exercise of the over-allotment option granted to the underwriters.
 The Company intends to use the net proceeds of the offerings for potential strategic transactions and business expansion opportunities as well as for general corporate purposes and working capital.
 In addition, pursuant to the terms of the 10% Senior Notes, in connection with the January and February equity offerings, in January 2021, the Company redeemed \$4.9 million of principal amount and in March 2021 the Company redeemed \$3.2 million principal amount outstanding.
 Refer to Recent Equity Offerings and Use of Proceeds below for additional details.

 In connection with the acceleration of certain warrants in December 2020, the Company completed the acceleration in January 2021, which resulted in an aggregate total issuance of approximately 3.7 million additional Subordinate Voting Shares upon the exercise of that number of warrants and received cash proceeds of approximately \$11 million, of which 987,500 Subordinate Voting Shares were issued and \$3.0 million was received during January 2021.
-Refer to Announced Acceleration of Warrants Expiry Date in the Recent Developments above.
 During the period from January 1, 2021 to May 31, 2021, the Company issued a total of 4,115,728 SVS and received \$10.4 million in total proceeds as a result of all warrants exercised during this period.